By Isobel Sibley, BDM Elderly Care - England & Wales, Safe As Houses

-As Business Development Manager for ‘Extra Care’ within Safe as Houses Care, myself and my fellow team members spent invaluable time in Birmingham attending the Dementia, Care & Nursing Home Expo on the 15th and 16th September.
+As Business Development Manager for ‘Extra Care’ within Safe As Houses, myself and my fellow team members spent invaluable time in Birmingham attending the Dementia, Care & Nursing Home Expo on the 15th and 16th September.

 Throughout the two days, I attended many extremely thought-provoking seminars covering several topics.
 These ranged from developing supported living services to the digital transformation of the care industry, but a theme that was consistent throughout both days was an ongoing discussion surrounding Equality and Diversity.